Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/Validator_performance_score.md

 ## Governance Influence

 - Validators with >3 low scores in 10 epochs may be suspended
-- High-performing validators may earn bonus slots or unlock staking benefits
+- High-performing validators may earn bonus slots or unlock security deposit benefits
 - Score weights are adjustable via governance vote

 ---